verstka/verstka-js-sdk/README.md

 - `apiKey` – your API-key
 - `imagesOrigin` – the domain from which your images are served
+- `dev` — ability to connect to the our dev server, `false` bu default

 You can also set `verbose: true` for explicit logs, which is `false` by default.